ariarobotics/clipperp/README.md

 Then, you can link your project with `clipperplus` using the syntax `target_link_libraries(yourproject clipperplus)`.

+### Examples

+See the "examples" folder to see demos of CLIPPER+ being used for finding maximal cliques and pointcloud registration.

 ## Citations

 <a id="1">[1]</a> K. Fathian, T. Summers.
 "CLIPPER+: A Fast Maximal Clique Algorithm for Robust Global Registration," in *IEEE Robotics and Automation Letters (RAL)*, 2024. ([Paper](https://arxiv.org/pdf/2402.15464.pdf))